 Federal regulations provide that the Indian Child Welfare Act (ICWA) applies to child-custody proceedings and emergency proceedings involving an Indian child.
 An “Indian child” is any unmarried person who is under age 18 and either:

-- Is a member or citizen of an Indian Tribe; or
+- A member or citizen of an federally recognized Indian Tribe; or

 Indian Tribes are listed here.
 The court handling the proceeding determines whether ICWA applies, not the Department of the Interior, and the Department does not provide opinions as to the merits of any state court child-custody proceeding.